Support our efforts, sign up to a full membership!

 In February 2017, Kodak Black was arrested again for violation of his probation.
 He was held without bond and his musical tour was postponed.

-In April 2017, he was indicted by a grand jury in South Carolina, and must stand trial there on a charge of first-degree criminal sexual conduct.
+In April 2017, Kodak Black was indicted by a grand jury in South Carolina, and was scheduled to go on trial in April 2019 in Florence, South Carolina on a charge of first-degree criminal sexual conduct.
+This was later postponed.
 Also in April 2017, he appeared in court in Florida, where his anger management counselor Ramona Sanchez spoke about him disrupting her class.
 Sanchez said he was constantly burping during her class, and when asked to leave, he refused.
 When Sanchez threatened to call 911, he grabbed her phone and her wrist.
-The counselor recommended that Kodak Black will participate in individual therapy instead of group therapy.
+The counselor recommended that Kodak Black participate in individual therapy instead of group therapy.

 On May 4, 2017, he was sentenced for violating his house arrest to 364 days in the Broward County Jail, with the possibility of an early release if he completes a life skills course.
 He was released on June 5, 2017.
 He will remain on house arrest for one year, and five years of probation.